flybywiresim/website/src/posts/development_notam-2021-10.md

 We sometimes see questions on why we release updates or progress on certain features instead of a feature that many of you are excited about.

 Everyone at FlyByWire Simulations is a volunteer.
 With parallel development we can have different people working on various features simultaneously.
 Simply put, we can have someone who is great at working with lights or sounds complete their work ahead of the people working hard on systems such as LNAV/VNAV.
-When it comes to developing such a complex aircraft parallel development comes naturally leading to accelerated development and inclusion of new features.
+When it comes to developing such a complex aircraft parallel development comes naturally, leading to accelerated development and the inclusion of many new features.

 ### Quality Assurance Teams

-While possibly unknown to a lot of our user base we actually have dedicated QA testers also working in their free time to test every feature before they are released to the public on our Stable or Development branches.
+While possibly unknown to a lot of our user base we actually have a team of dedicated QA testers also working in their free time to test every feature before they are released to the public on our Stable or Development branches.
 We are immeasurably grateful to these folk for giving their time to following our testing instructions and providing feedback to our developers.

 If you'd like to know more about our QA process we have a handy guide on our documentation site and just maybe you'd be interested in joining our QA ranks.